-Every driver who’s ever crouched shivering into their car, turned the key and just got a ‘click!’ but no power in response knows how disheartening a flat battery can be.
-And this is certainly the season for it – it’s the most common cause of breakdown during a cold snap.
+Ever crouched shivering in your car, turned the key and just got a ‘click’?
+It’s the most common cause of breakdown during a cold snap.

 There are a couple of quick fixes, however: the bump and the jump.
 So we’ve put together a guide showing you how to do both.